-Service/Budget heading Variance to revised estimate £000 Explanation Industrial Estates 200 Business rates for void units in Midleton Industrial Estate and Thornberry Way amount to £124,000 and £90,000 respectively.
+Service/Budget heading Variance to revised estimate £000 Explanation Industrial Estates 140 Business rates for void units in Midleton Industrial Estate and Thornberry Way amount to £124,000 and £90,000 respectively.
 This is partially offset by higher than budgeted income.
 Officers are investigating if these costs can be reduced following the demolition of Midleton Industrial Estate.
-Investment Properties 136 Rental income overall is down due to void properties.
+Investment Properties 75 Rental income overall is down due to void properties.
 Increased indirect expenditure on consultants' fees for advice in relation to lease agreements.
-Officers are seeking alternative tenants to try and mitigate this loss of income

-Planning - 315 Use of short-term staff, lower than budgeted income from Development Control 515 major applications and planning appeal costs (the largest being in respect of Manor Farm, now settled at £162k, The Quadrant and the Royal Surrey Hospital Car park).
-The outcome of all these appeals is not yet known so this figure may reduce.
-A supplementary estimate requesting funding for planning appeal costs will be considered by the Executive in November, this will request funding from the budget pressures reserve, officers are currently monitoring the position and continue to seek to recover costs where appeals are upheld.
-Crematorium fees (230) Reduction in assumed level of disruption and no requirement to repay non recoverable VAT as originally anticipated Town Centre Management 189 Income from Public Realm Enhancements has been delayed resulting in an adverse variance of £51,000.
+Officers are seeking alternative tenants to try and mitigate this loss of income Corporate Property Services (108) Projects amounting to £108,000 have been deferred until 2020-21, which may be subject to a carry forward request should the financial position allow.
+Crematorium fees (280) Reduction in assumed level of disruption and no requirement to repay non recoverable VAT as originally anticipated Town Centre Management 189 Income from Public Realm Enhancements has been delayed resulting in an adverse variance of £51,000.
 The decision has been made to move away from a WIFI concession and in its place to run a mini competition for a larger scale WIFI joint venture.
 Planned sponsorship income has taken longer to establish than initially anticipated and as a result will achieve £50,000 this financial year, £138,000 lower than the budgeted level.
 Every effort is being made to increase income from sponsorship.
 Meetings are being arranged with all departments to look at how we can use the assets we own to generate more sponsorship income.
-Off-Street Car Parking 340 Projection for income at Bedford Rd, Castle and York Rd MSCP less than budgeted.
+Parking 429 Projection for income at Bedford Rd, Castle and York Rd MSCP less than budgeted.
 The reduction in use (possibly due to the rise in internet shopping) has meant that it is unlikely that the income targets will be achieved.
-Salary Costs (458) Salary savings net of assumed vacancy level across the organisation.
-Building Control 164 Vacant post savings are being used to part-fund three agency surveyors although there is an overall shortfall in funding from this arrangement of £44,200.
+Salary Costs (798) Salary savings net of assumed vacancy level across the organisation.
+Building Control 185 Vacant post savings are being used to part-fund three agency surveyors although there is an overall shortfall in funding from this arrangement of £50,700.
 Building control fees will not now achieve budget; approved inspectors have now been able to obtain insurance and the additional work anticipated will not materialise Posts have been held vacant ahead of the FG programme and potential shared service with Woking and it has therefore been necessary to cover these posts with agency staff.
 Permanent staff will be recruited once the outcome of these projects are known.
 Officers are looking at increasing fees and charges in January 2020 to try and mitigate the income shortfall.
-Refuse Collection 104 Staffing costs will be over budget in 2019-20 but in line with 2018-19 expenditure.
-Garden waste green bin sales are now expected to be under budget and less than in 2018-19.
-Major Projects (182) There is a projected underspend on consultants' fees on a number of projects including Guildford Gyratory (£50,000), Blackwell Farm (£33,000), Spectrum 2.0 (£88.500) and Millbrook Decking (£80,000) which has been partially offset by unbudgeted Museum consultants fees of £26,000 and LEP fees of £6,000 for Bike Share Scheme.
+Procurement Staffing costs 105 The additional costs relate to two temporary staff members.
+One is covering a vacant post and the second has been agreed to undertake a number of short-term procurement